News

 Hu has received Google support for his development of novel deep learning theoretical approaches that reflect the complex properties of high-dimensional data.Thatchaphol Saranurak recognized with 2023 Presburger Award

-The award recognizes the outstanding contributions of a young scientist in the field of theoretical computer science.Seven CSE faculty earn NSF CAREER Awards
+The award recognizes the outstanding contributions of a young scientist in the field of theoretical computer science.Eight CSE faculty earn NSF CAREER Awards

 The NSF Faculty Early Career Development (CAREER) Program is the most prestigious award in support of early-career faculty who have the potential to serve as academic role models in research and education.Paul Grubbs earns NSF CAREER Award to build more secure, private networks